 Gulp.
 Will you still be my friend if I confess that I actually DO unplug the toaster between uses?
 It’s the old insurance defense lawyer in me.
 I don’t walk over grates in the sidewalk or manhole covers in the street.
 I don’t talk on the phone or shower when there is lightning outside.
 I inanely tell loved ones departing in cars: “Drive safely!”
 (In response, my former husband once told me, “Good thing you said that.
 Had you not, I would have driven like a maniac.”)
 In my defense, experts actually do advise unplugging small appliances like toasters.
 Here’s one explanation why.

 Two points.
 First, you can see what being immersed in tort law does to people’s psyches.
 We become very safe people.
 Second, I’m still not convinced.
 If electric appliances present a significant risk of physical harm to persons or property (other than harm to only the product) simply from being plugged in, I would argue that the failure to incorporate failsafe technology from electrical surges is a defective design.

-It seems ridiculous enough to be a joke, especially becaise it follows the instructions above the warning stating that syncing the device will be ”a piece of cake.
+It seems jokey, especially because it follows the jokey tone of the instructions above, where it says that syncing the device will be “a piece of cake.
 Cupcake, even.”

-No doubt Apple has a galaxy of outstanding legal advisors, so it’s surprising no one pointed out: “Never, ever make jokes in product warnings because they can come back to bite you.”
+No doubt Apple has a galaxy of outstanding legal advisors, so it’s surprising no one pointed out: “Never, ever make jokes in product warnings.”

 Let’s assume hypothetically that the product seriously injured someone in a different way that should have been, but wasn’t, warned about, say, because the battery could explode.
-I can see the cross-examination:
+Picture the cross-examination: